 - Ceylon cinnamon

-Note: some, or all, of the above items are also available at non-discount grocery stores and Bulk Barn, where they may be less expensive.
+Note: some, or all, of the above items are also available in the ‘natural’ section at non-discount grocery stores and Bulk Barn, where they may be less expensive.

 - Chia seeds